 Psychotherapy Clinical Fellowship is a two-year, part-time program for mental-health clinicians to study and improve skills in providing adult psychotherapy using psychoanalytic principles.
 New in 2019-20, a Community Fellow scholarship will offer tuition remission to a mental health professional working full time in a community or agency setting.

-- Exploring Psychoanalysis: This mentorship program is open to advanced trainees and early career professionals in psychiatry, psychology and social work or allied fields who have an interest in psychoanalysis.
+Exploring Psychoanalysis is a free once-a-month program open to advanced trainees and early career professionals in psychiatry, psychology and social work or allied fields with an interest in psychoanalysis.

 You can also review information on current Tuition and Fees, Scholarships, and Distance Learning at the Institute and download a one-pager with the short descriptions of the Education Programs.